NickyBenz/svm_rf_btc/README.md

-# svm_rf_btc
+# Support Vector Machine vs Random Forest in Binary Classification of Bitcoin Buy vs Sell Signals

-Binary classification of Bitcoin buy/sell signals
+This notebook attempts to evaluate the performance of a binary classification buy and sell signals.